mbKirby/mbKirby.github.io/README.md

 ## Algorithms and Data Structure Artifact
 ### Overview
 The Algorithms and Data Structure section highlights my expertise in algorithmic problem-solving and data manipulation, showcased through the integration of a quicksort algorithm into the Inventory Manager App.
-This enhancement underlines my proficiency in applying algorithmic principles and optimizing data structures for efficient inventory management. *Please visit my [GitHub repository](https://github.com/mbKirby/MatthewKirbyInventory/tree/master) for the complete code.*
+This enhancement underlines my proficiency in applying algorithmic principles and optimizing data structures for efficient inventory management.
+[View the complete source code on GitHub](https://github.com/mbKirby/MatthewKirbyInventory/tree/master)

 ### Source Code